lai32290/favorite-files/README.md

 # Favorite Files

-This extension allows you to favorite files and groups of files in VS Code.
+This is a VSCode extension, it allows you to favorite files and groups of files in VS Code.
 You can easily access your favorite files from the sidebar.

 ## Features